wmtong/d3-graph-viz/README.md

 #### Datasets:

-I demoed this visual using 2 datasets, one is a sample miserables.json file and the other is of a public mysql database found online.
-I wanted to show the flexibility of this application, and how it can transform virtually any relational dataset into a detailed graph visualization.
+I wanted to show the flexibility of this application and how it can transform virtually any relational dataset into a detailed graph visualization.
+In this demo I used 2 datasets, one is a simple json file (miserables.json) and the other is a public mysql database with fake university data.

 ### Local Setup: